Negative or zero exponent

-The pattern is that at each step going down, you divide by the same number, either by 2, 3 or 10.
+The pattern is that you divide by the same number at each step, either by 2, 3 or 10.
 This automatically leads to the facts that 20 = 1, 30 = 1, and 100 = 1.
-We could do the same process for other numbers too and it would work the same way.
-So at least for all positive whole numbers a it is true that a0 = 1
+We could do the same process for other numbers, too, and it would work the same way.
+So at least for all positive whole numbers a it is true that a0 = 1.

 The video below shows the same idea: teaching zero exponent starting with a pattern.
 This justifies the rule and makes it logical, instead of just a piece of "announced" mathematics without proof.
 The video also shows another idea for justifying this: we can multiply powers of the same base, and conclude from that what a number to zeroth power must be.

 You can try if the same works for negative numbers (negative base) - and it does!
 You just divide by that negative number at each step (here by negative 2):

 (−2)3 = −8

 (−2)2 = 4